Can I Split My €500,000 Across Multiple Portugal Golden Visa Funds?

 Balancing Risk and Return

-The Golden Visa fund market in Portugal ranges from capital-preservation strategies targeting modest but predictable returns through to venture capital funds pursuing aggressive growth in early-stage companies.
-These sit at very different points on the risk-return spectrum.
+The Golden Visa fund market in Portugal ranges from lower-volatility, income-oriented strategies targeting more modest returns through to venture capital funds pursuing aggressive growth in early-stage companies.
+These sit at very different points on the risk-return spectrum, and capital is at risk across all of them.

 A multi-fund approach lets you calibrate your overall portfolio rather than being locked into the risk profile of a single fund.
 You can pair stability with growth, income with capital appreciation, depending on what matters most to your financial situation.